italicize/italicize.github.io/make_waffles.md

 8. Place the plastic mixing spoon in the sink.
 9. Place the plastic ice cream scoop in the large mixing bowl. \
 Lean the handle on the edge of the large mixing bowl so that the handle will not slide into the batter.
-10.Place the large mixing bowl in counter area B, next to the waffle iron.
+10. Place the large mixing bowl in counter area B, next to the waffle iron.

 ## Bake the batter